SeisSol/Training/README.md

 # Training

 Welcome to the SeisSol training.
+Please clone this repository with git (using the command line) or download it directly from the browser.
 This repository contains a Dockerfile to build a Docker container.
-The Docker container contains an interactive learning environment (Jupyter) which includes meshing tools, SeisSol, and visualiation.
+The Docker container contains an interactive learning environment (Jupyter) which includes meshing tools, SeisSol, and visualiation tools.

 ## Installation

-Please install [Docker](https://docs.docker.com/engine/install/) and run
+Please install [Docker](https://docs.docker.com/engine/install/), launch the Docker Desktop and then run
 ```bash
 docker pull uphoffc/seissol-training
 ```